revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** Both "and" and "or" are the logical operators which requires two operands and both return True and False after evaluation.
+- Both "and" and "or" are the logical operators which requires two operands and both return True and False after evaluation.
 The "and" operator returns True when both the operands are True otherwise False, whereas "or" operator returns True if either operand is True and return False when both operands are False.
   </details>

 ---